 Memorialising terror: Remembrance and Social Recovery after Terrorist Attacks

-The praxis and literature evidence a number of practical and conceptual challenges involved in memorialisation of victims of terrorism.
+Successful memorialisation of the victims of terrorism relies in part on the careful consideration of the various issues associated with the memorialisation process.
+The praxis and literature evidence a number of practical and conceptual challenges involved in the process.
 Some of these challenges include the timing, the meanings associated with monuments and commemorations, the presence of multiple actors in the process, and the creation, location and maintenance of memorials.
-Hence, the successful memorialisation of the victims of terrorism relies in part on the careful consideration of the various issues associated with the memorialisation process.

 The project seeks to challenge and reframe the understanding of remembrance as a tool for symbolic justice which currently dominates policy and academic study, in order to draw attention to the importance of memorialisation in social and personal recovery.

-Cases observed: Brussels attacks, Paris attacks and Manchester Arena bombing.
+Cases observed: Brussels attacks, Paris attacks and the Manchester Arena bombing.

 Research conducted at the Leuven Institute for Criminology, LINC ( KU Leuven)